Hincoin/CppCoreGuidelines/CppCoreGuidelines.md

 **Alternative**: Use lock-free data structures implemented by others as part of some library.

+### <a name="Rconc"></a> If lock-free programming becomes necessary, consider using the default memory ordering for atomic operations

+#### Reason
+ Anything weaker than default sequential consistency makes reasoning about data visibility guarantees and program correctness nontrivial.
+ In many cases, the believed gains in performance that come from using weaker-than-sequentially-consistent atomic operations aren't realized.
+Furthermore, the use cases of weaker memory ordering are becoming less necessary as architectures tighten their memory model.

+#### Note
+  In some architectures such as ARM and PowerPC, using the default `std::memory_order_seq_cst` can have unwanted synchronization at the hardware level by generating heavy memory fences in order to achieve the guarantees mandated by `std::memory_order_seq_cst`.
+If these operations are done in a tight loop, the effects on program performance can be detrimental.
+Because of this, atomic operations with weaker ordering can be used to avoid issuing memory fences and still preserve the necessary data visiblity guarantees.
+However, as these architectures begin to converge to stronger memory models, such as x86, the penalty for using `std::memory_order_seq_cst` becomes less relevant.

 # <a name="S-errors"></a> E: Error handling

 Error handling involves: